karimelghazouly/HelpingHands/README.md

 I worked alone which was hard for me, as I didn't have much free time and I had a lack of experience.

 # Accomplishments that I'm proud of
-I was able to build this website even although I had no experience in Node JS or Mangodb.
+I was able to build this website even although I had no experience in Node JS or Mongodb.

 # What I learned
 I learned about Mongodb and Mongoose, how to use Mongodb Atlas, how to build websites using Node JS and EJS